Investment Grade Bonds: Your Comprehensive Guide For Balanced Investing

 Investment Grade Bonds

-Investment grade bonds, as the name suggests, are bonds suitable for investment purposes based on their lower risk characteristics when compared to speculative or junk bonds.
-They are gaining popularity as they offer better returns on investments than traditional saving tools like fixed deposits, while at the same time having limited risk of default.
+Investment-grade bonds, as the name suggests, are suitable for investment purposes based on their lower risk characteristics compared to speculative or junk bonds.
+They are gaining popularity as they offer better returns on investments than traditional saving tools like fixed deposits while at the same time having limited risk of default.

-Investment grade bonds provide excellent opportunities to earn passive income with minimum risk of default.
-These bonds are issued by governments or corporates who are desirous of raising funds through debt financing.
+Investment-grade bonds provide excellent opportunities to earn passive income with a minimum risk of default.
+These bonds are issued by governments or corporations desiring to raise funds through debt financing.
 They are issued for a pre-determined tenure and yield to maturity.

 1. Credit Ratings

-Investment grade bonds are backed by the confidence of Indian credit rating agencies (CRAs).
-SEBI keeps a check on the standard operational procedures of these CRAs and implements timely updates to suit current market needs.
+Investment-grade bonds are backed by the confidence of Indian credit rating agencies (CRAs).
+SEBI monitors these CRAs' standard operational procedures and implements timely updates to suit current market needs.

 Ratings